wevm/wagmi/.github/CONTRIBUTING.md

 ---

 <div align="center">
-  ✅ Now you're ready to contribute to wagmi!
+  ✅ Now you're ready to contribute to Wagmi!
 Follow the next steps if you need more advanced instructions.
 </div>

 ---